Antenatal Reference Service

 Provision of suitable blood for mother and baby at delivery

 Please inform the reference laboratory as soon as any woman with alloantibodies other than anti-D or anti-K is admitted for delivery, whether or not a sample has been referred.
-This will ensure that suitable antigen negative blood will be swiftly available for mother and baby.
+This will ensure that suitable antigen negative blood will be swiftly available for the mother and the baby.

 Back to top